Lcly-Space/policies/README.md

-# policies
+# Policies
-Public policies for the Lcly platform and org.
+Public policies for the Lcly platform and organisation.

+- Privacy Policy
+- Terms of use
+- License